5 Most Common Mistakes Beginner Writers Make

 How many times have you compared yourself to your favourite author or a colleague and thought, I’m not good enough?

-Silencing the inner critic is crucial to allowing writers room to breathe; to dare; to finish drafts.
+Silencing the inner critic is crucial to allowing writers room to breathe, to dare, to finish drafts.

 Understand where your doubts are coming from, know that ALL writers have them, and move on.